 - Continue to offer the Professional Development and Tuition Support programs to provide support to staff to increase the effectiveness of their job performance, as well as to encourage employees to obtain skills, knowledge, and abilities, which may improve their opportunities for career advancement. - 2.
 Implement modifications to the current performance management process to incorporate a greater focus on career planning and how various professional development goals support those plans. - 3.
-Conduct a gap analysis for SEAS reviewing what skills, capacities, and roles that we currently have, and then determining what skills, capacities, and roles that we need to support the future development of the school.
-Determine and gather appropriate metrics upon completion of the initial analysis.
+Conduct a gap analysis for SEAS, reviewing what skills, capacities, and roles that we currently have, and then determining what skills, capacities, and roles that we need to support the future development of the school.
+Determine and gather appropriate metrics upon completion of the initial analysis. - 4.
+Brainstorm ideas for a SEAS mentoring program, incorporating cross-training, mentorship relationships, and professional development opportunities.